jakubk3697/nextjs_playground/NextJS Blog/README.md

-## This is blog created during the course of Maximilian Schwarzmüller
+## This is a blog created during the course of Maximilian Schwarzmüller